 Every year, the Kellogg School of Management and Morgan Stanley partner to host the challenge where teams of graduate students from around the globe develop and pitch creative financial approaches to tackle our world’s most pressing challenges.

 Application Deadline: 20th February, 2018

 Eligible Countries: Any

-To be taken at (country): Teams will be funded to New York, USA and Hong Kong (For the finals)
+To be taken at (country): Teams will be funded to London UK and Los Angeles, USA.